 There are the immediate lost sales to consider, of course.
 But out-of-stocks also cause other problems.

-They are confusing and frustrating for customers, and you might lose those customer for good.
+They are confusing and frustrating for customers, and you might lose those customers for good.
 The experience might also cause them to complain to their friends or even leave a negative review online, which can further affect your company’s reputation (and revenue) for the long term.

 Running out of stock is no picnic for your employees, either.
 They have to scramble to fix the problems caused by stockouts, as they rush to get items back in stock.
 They also have to attempt to make things right with upset customers and remember to follow up with them to make things right.